Vault 7: Part 7 – "Scribbles"

 On 28 April 2017, WikiLeaks published the seventh part, "Scribbles".
 The leak includes documentation and source code of a tool intended to track documents leaked to whistleblowers and journalists by embedding web beacon tags into classified documents to trace who leaked them.
 The tool affects Microsoft Office documents, specifically "Microsoft Office 2013 (on Windows 8.1 x64), documents from Office versions 97-2016 (Office 95 documents will not work) and documents that are not locked, encrypted, or password-protected".
-When a CIA watermarked document is opened, an invisible image within the document that is hosted on the agency's server is loaded, generating a HTTP request.
+When a CIA watermarked document is opened, an invisible image within the document that is hosted on the agency's server is loaded, generating an HTTP request.
 The request is then logged on the server, giving the intelligence agency information about who is opening it and where it is being opened.
 However, if a watermarked document is opened in an alternative word processor the image may be visible to the viewer.
 The documentation also states that if the document is viewed offline or in protected view, the watermarked image will not be able to contact its home server.
 This is overridden only when a user enables editing.

 Part 8 – "Archimedes"

 On 5 May 2017, WikiLeaks published the eighth part, "Archimedes".
 According to U.S. SANS Institute instructor Jake Williams, who analyzed the published documents, Archimedes is a virus previously codenamed "Fulcrum".
 According to cyber security expert and ENISA member Pierluigi Paganini, the CIA operators use Archimedes to redirect local area network (LAN) web browser sessions from a targeted computer through a computer controlled by the CIA before the sessions are routed to the users.
 This type of attack is known as man-in-the-middle (MitM).
-With their publication WikiLeaks included a number of hashes that they claim can be used to potentially identify the Archimedes virus and guard against it in the future.
+With their publication, WikiLeaks included a number of hashes that they claim can be used to potentially identify the Archimedes virus and guard against it in the future.
 Paganini stated that potential targeted computers can search for those hashes on their systems to check if their systems had been attacked by the CIA.

 Part 9 – "AfterMidnight" and "Assassin"

 On 12 May 2017, WikiLeaks published part nine, "AfterMidnight" and "Assassin".
 AfterMidnight is a piece of malware installed on a target personal computer and disguises as a DLL file, which is executed while the user's computer reboots.
 It then triggers a connection to the CIA's Command and Control (C2) computer, from which it downloads various modules to run.
 As for Assassin, it is very similar to its AfterMidnight counterpart, but deceptively runs inside a Windows service process.
-CIA operators reportedly use Assassin as a C2 to execute a series of tasks, collect, and then periodically send user data to the CIA Listening Post(s) (LP).
-Similar to backdoor Trojan behavior.
+CIA operators reportedly use Assassin as a C2 to execute a series of tasks, collect, and then periodically send user data to the CIA Listening Post(s) (LP), similar to backdoor Trojan behavior.
 Both AfterMidnight and Assassin run on Windows operating system, are persistent, and periodically beacon to their configured LP to either request tasks or send private information to the CIA, as well as automatically uninstall themselves on a set date and time.